 With a rough idea in mind, start drafting a detailed business plan.
-Your business plan should consist of everything from your location, aesthetic and pricing, to the exact equipment you are planning to use for your shop.
+Your business plan should consist of everything from your location, aesthetics and pricing, to the exact equipment you are planning to use for your shop.

 Detailed budget allocation and staffing requirements should also be featured distinctly within the plan.
 At later stages, you can add the exact menu items and workflow of the shop.
 You can also define distinct rules and roles for the staff, managers, business partners, and investors.

-Your business plan can be an important document for obtaining necessary licenses, loans and for the overall smooth functioning and setup of your coffee shop.
+Your business plan can be an important document for obtaining necessary licenses, and loans and for the overall smooth functioning and setup of your coffee shop.
 Check out the ultimate Coffee Shop Business Plan Template to get started with yours.